agentos-project/agentos/README.rst

 Component Programming Model) that makes it easier to manage and share Python code.
 AgentOS is licensed under the Apache License, Version 2.0.

-Key features of the Python Component System are:
+Key features of the Python Component System:
   * Transparent management of virtual environments (developers no longer have to think about virtual environments at all).